 - – And more!

 How Does Cognitive Behavioural Therapy Work?

-Generally cognitive therapy is tool and homework based, meaning that it involves completing exercises outside of the therapy room.
+Generally cognitive behavioural therapy is tool and homework based, meaning that it involves completing exercises outside of the therapy room.
 These tools often include thought records.
 Thought records are a method of capturing and examining your thoughts and feelings about a certain situation.
 At times, CBT is combined with relaxation techniques, which aim to further interrupt the negative patterns and manage the emotional response that is caused by the negative thoughts.

 Depending on your reason for seeking out therapy, whether that be anxiety, trauma, or an eating disorder, your therapist will be able to use the appropriate techniques for your particular situation.

 How You Can Get The Most Out Of Your CBT Therapy Session

 Here are the steps you can take to get the most out of your cognitive behavioural therapy sessions and help make it a success.